omer-sm/tamnoon/README.md

 #### A simplicity-first web framework for Elixir.

-Tamnoon is a web framework aiming to provide a simple, minimal and approachable solution to web development with Elixir.
-It takes a component-based and functional approach, which makes Tamnoon apps easily debuggable.
+Tamnoon is a web framework designed to offer a simple, minimal, and approachable way to build web applications with Elixir.
+It emphasizes rapid development by eliminating boilerplate, allowing you to focus on building features rather than configuring setup.
+Inspired by modern frontend tools such as React and Redux, Tamnoon embraces a component-based, functional architecture tailored for Elixir developers.

-In addition to easy client-server communication, it comes with built-in PubSub functionality too - allowing you to sync up multiple users effortlessly.
+### 🔹 Highlight Features

+* Zero configuration required – Get started instantly with no setup or boilerplate.

+* Built-in PubSub – Simple, native publish-subscribe messaging without extra dependencies.

+* Pure Elixir – Build full-featured interactive web apps without writing any JavaScript.

 To get started, check out the _Overview_ guide.